How to Upgrade Your Internal Communications Strategy With Synthesia

 Enable quick updates: Make content adjustments in minutes when information changes without recreating entire videos.

-Apply these best practices across various message types:
+Apply these internal communication best practices across various message types:

 Keep videos concise: I recommend aiming for 2-3 minutes maximum to maintain attention and improve retention.